3 Scottsdale bars closing this weekend due to coronavirus including one that's been charged

 - Hi-Fi

-Evening Entertainment Group, which owns Bottled Blonde, Casa Amigos and Hi-Fi, sent out a statement following the governor's news conference.
-The statement says that they've been "steadfast" in their intentions to operate their restaurants responsibly, and will continue to work to uphold the guidelines.
+Arizona's Family reached out to Evening Entertainment Group, which owns Bottled Blonde, Casa Amigos and Hi-Fi and it sent us a statement, which said the group has been "steadfast" in its intentions to operate the restaurants responsibly, and will continue to work to uphold the guidelines.
 The statement went on to detail the steps that would be taken (like plexiglass partitions and mandatory mask enforcement) to keep patrons safe.

 Evening Entertainment Group owns Casa Amigos, Bottled Blonde & HiFi — same bars @dougducey said liquor department is sending final notice of compliance to. #azfamily pic.twitter.com/2xHu9yGv3M— David Caltabiano (@DavidCaltabiano) June 26, 2020